-During an MBA, students often cover business topics unrelated to their desired field.
+During an MBA program, students often cover business topics unrelated to their desired field.
 This gives graduates a comprehensive business education, allowing for an easier transition into a new industry or role.
-Specific topics covered by MBA students typically include finance, marketing, management, leadership, accounting, and organizational behavior.
 Created for students with work experience, MBA programs help graduates advance their careers and land managerial positions.

-A master's in business teaches employable skills to students who may not have much, or any, professional experience.
+A master's in business program can help students who may not have much, or any, professional experience learn professional skills.
 Most master's in business programs let students select a focus, such as business analytics, finance, or economics.
 After students select their area of focus, the bulk of coursework covers that topic.
-The goal of most master's in business programs is to teach new skills for learners interested in changing their careers.
+The goal of most master's in business programs is to teach new skills to learners interested in changing their careers.

 Because many master's in business students plan on switching fields, not all programs offer flexible part-time options.
 However, online learning options allow some students to continue working while completing the program.
 Master's in business programs typically take a few years to complete, but the investment pays off for many graduates.
 Generally, a master's in business program does not require previous work experience.

-An MBA provides a comprehensive business education.
-MBA programs require business courses in all areas, including accounting, finance, analytics, ethics, management, and marketing.
+An MBA provides a holistic business education.
+MBA programs require business courses in all areas, including accounting, finance, analytics, ethics, management, leadership, organizational behavior, and marketing.
 Many MBA programs strive to create leaders and managers, so students must have a firm grasp on all facets of business.

-MBA concentrations range from common fields, such as accounting, finance, or economics, to niche areas, like marketing analytics or product marketing.
-Programs that do not require a concentration typically allow for plenty of freedom when selecting electives, which serve as a good way to specialize an MBA.
+MBA programs often offer concentrations in common business fields, such as accounting, finance, or economics.
+They may also offer specializations in niche areas like marketing analytics or product marketing.
+Programs that do not require a concentration typically provide students with plenty of freedom when selecting electives.
 Most MBA students have plenty of real-world experience, so not all programs require an internship.

 A master's in business focuses on one field.
 For example, a student interested in accounting would likely earn a master of science in accounting.
 This business degree requires numerous accounting courses, such as accounting theory, fundamentals of business law, and internal accounting.
 Other master's in business focuses include economics, finance, and marketing.